 The Olimpicks are held every summer on the Friday evening following the late Spring Bank-holiday (usually late May or early June).
 Games includes a classic Tug O’War competition and shin kicking competition (that’s the really weird one).

-Outside the games there’s plenty to do in Chipping Camden.
+Outside the games there’s plenty to do in Chipping Campden.
 As this place is a bit bigger than a lot of other places I’ve mentioned, it’s a really good place to base yourself.
 Personally, I would say this is one of the best towns to visit in the Cotswolds.

 Even though it’s technically not a village, another place I’d recommend visiting is Blenheim Palace.

 Blenheim Palace was one of the largest houses ever built in England at the beginning of the 18th century.
 Today, it is an amazing place to send the morning or afternoon walking from room to room in this stately home or exploring the massive gardens.

 One fact I love about is that this is the birthplace of Sir Winston Churchill on the 30 November 1874.
 A regal palace for what was to become one of the most important figures in British history.

 Blenheim Palace is a UNESCO World Heritage Site and it also is an area of outstanding natural beauty.
 It’s rare to find a place so steeped in history so it’s well worth visiting on your Cotswolds itinerary.

 One of my top travel tips is to try and get here late in the afternoon.
 Blenheim Palace can get very busy during peak times, so if you come later in the afternoon you’ll have a good chance of walking around the palace without too many other people there.

 Tickets to Blenheim Palace cost £18.50 per person and gives you access to the whole grounds.

 If you fancy exploring some of these places further, then check out my weekend in the Cotswolds blog post.
 This goes into more detail on some of the things you can do in the area.